withastro/astro.build/src/pages/blog/astro-1-release-update.md

 - Invest in even more out-of-the-box performance optimizations
 - Improve error handling in our compiler
-- Deliver dev server improvements like better HMR and more accurate stacktraces
+- Deliver dev server improvements like more accurate stacktraces
 - Resolve incoming bug reports as quickly as possible

 In the meantime, please continue to use the [Astro v1.0.0 Beta Release](https://docs.astro.build/en/getting-started/), which benefits from all of these improvements with regular weekly releases.